 The Latest on COVID-19

-This page contains important reopening plans, links and information for the Kolbe Academy community in response to COVID-19 (coronavirus).
+This page contains important safety plans, links and information for the Kolbe Academy community in response to COVID-19 (coronavirus).

 Dear Kolbe Community,

-As we open school for in-person learning full-time we wish to share with you some of the highlights of our Back-to-School Plan.
+As we remain open for in-person learning full-time we wish to remind you of the the highlights of our Back-to-School Plan.
 Our Plan was developed in consultation with the diocesan Office of Education, and with guidance from the CDC and the Department of Health.
 Highlights of the plan include:

 - The implementation of a variety of mitigation measures to limit the spread of the virus at school.
 These include physical distancing practices, the use of face coverings, daily health screenings, regular hand hygiene, health and safety signage, and a comprehensive cleaning and disinfection protocol each night.